 A Disney World vacation can be one of the most expensive family trips you can take.
 So when faced with the choice of adding on an extra expense, like the Halloween party ticket, it is important to weigh the pros and cons to decide if Mickey’s Not-So-Scary Halloween Party is worth it.

 What Is Mickey’s Not-So-Scary Halloween Party?

-Beginning in mid-August and running through select nights until Halloween, Magic Kingdom hosts Mickey’s Not-So-Scary Halloween Party (MNSSHP).
+Beginning August 13th and ending November 1st, Magic Kingdom hosts the 2020 Mickey’s Not-So-Scary Halloween Party (MNSSHP).
 This event is billed as a way to experience the Magic Kingdom with smaller crowds and several unique experiences in exchange for the purchase of an extra ticket.

 The party officially runs from 7pm until midnight, but party ticket holders may enter the Magic Kingdom beginning at 4pm on their party night.

 There is also Mickey’s Very Merry Christmas Party starting right after Halloween.
 Here is more information on the Christmas party in case your trip overlaps the seasons.

 What Makes MNSSHP Special?

 Ticket sales are capped, so theoretically there should be lighter crowds in attendance.
 This may be more beneficial for those attending parties toward the end of the summer crowds or closer to Halloween.

 Generally the attractions that run during the party have shorter wait times than usual.
 This is especially true during the Boo To You parade, Disney’s Not-So-Spooky Spectacular fireworks, or as some visitors tire out and leave the park for the night.

 Unique Character Meet and Greets at Mickey’s Not-So-Scary Halloween Party

 Who doesn’t love a good character interaction?
 During Mickey’s Not-So-Scary Halloween Party is a rare opportunity to meet Disney villains.
 For example, in the last few years we have met Cruella de Vil, the Queen of Hearts, Jafar, and Lotso.